mcmonkeyprojects/SwarmUI/docs/User Settings.md

-# User Settings in StableSwarmUI
+# User Settings in SwarmUI

 (TODO: general info about settings)